Kathleen A. Doty

 J.D., University of California, Davis

-Kathleen A. Doty is the interim director of at Georgia Law’s Dean Rusk International Law Center, a position she assumed in May 2017.
+Kathleen A. Doty is the director of the Dean Rusk International Law Center at the University of Georgia School of Law, a position she officially assumed on August 1, 2017.
 She joined the center in 2015 and has served as its director of global practice preparation, with a portfolio including administration of: Global Externships; Global Governance Summer School, a four-decades-old summer study abroad offering; exchanges with law faculties overseas; international advocacy; and other academic and research initiatives.